ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 ![Consistent Cut 2](./img/L9%20Consistent%20Cut%202.png)

-Another way of saying this is that a Chandy-Lamport snapshot is causally correct
+Another way of saying this is that a Chandy-Lamport snapshot is causally correct.

 ## Recap: Delivery Guarantees and Protocols